Fed tells JPMorgan, Goldman to improve capital plans

 Last week, in the first set of stress test results, the Fed said that without their planned capital distributions, major U.S. banks overall had enough capital to withstand a severe economic downturn.

-Ally Financial was the only bank last week that failed to meet the minimum hurdle of a 5 percent capital buffer in the Fed's test that assumed a spike in unemployment to 12.1 percent and a 50 percent drop in share prices.
+Ally Financial was the only bank last week that failed to meet the minimum hurdle of a 5 percent capital buffer in the Fed's test, which assumed a spike in unemployment to 12.1 percent and a 50 percent drop in share prices.

-The Fed also uses the tests to determine whether banks are in a position to pay dividends to shareholders or buy back shares.
+The Fed also uses the tests to determine whether banks are in a position to pay out dividends or buy back shares.

-American Express (AXP.N) had to submit an adjusted capital plan after the Fed determined its first proposal would have eroded its capital position too much.

-Regulators gave Goldman Sachs and JPMorgan conditional approval based on "qualitative" concerns with their capital planning processes.
+The tests have become a source of tension between banks and the Fed.
+Some banks last week released results of their own tests, calculated using the same scenarios the Fed used.
+Many banks scored themselves higher than the Fed did.

+The Fed reprimanded JPMorgan and Goldman based on "qualitative" concerns, not their capital ratios.
+That could confuse investors, said Ernie Patrikis, a former New York Fed official who is now a partner at the law firm White & Case.

 The Fed said JPMorgan and Goldman Sachs each had "weaknesses in its capital plan or capital planning process that were significant enough to require immediate attention, even though those weaknesses do not undermine the quantitative results of the stress tests."

-Note: (This story corrects paragraph 30 to make clear that Ally has withdrawn a requested capital action; and clarifies paragraph 31 to say that Ally has a mortgage unit in bankruptcy proceedings, not Ally itself)